bradchristie/taminations-flutter/assets/c2/peel_to_a_diamond.md

 Slide from a Two-Faced Line)

 Lead dancers do their part of a [Peel Off](../plus/peel_off.md).
-Trailing dancers step
-forward, if necessary, until shoulder-to-shoulder and then [Hinge](../ms/hinge.md) with each other.
+Trailing dancers Step Forward, if necessary, until shoulder-to-shoulder and then [Hinge](../ms/hinge.md) with each other.

 The call is danced so the ending formation has the same center